expressjs/multer/README.md

 inMemory: true
 ```

-**WARNING**: Uploading very large files, or relatively small files in large numbers very quickly, can cause your application to run out of memory when `inMemory` is set to`tue`.
+**WARNING**: Uploading very large files, or relatively small files in large numbers very quickly, can cause your application to run out of memory when `inMemory` is set to `true`.

 ### rename(fieldname, filename)